Tagamydev/Boot2Root/Writeup1.md

 ### 1. Overview

-The final stage emulates the “binary bomb” exercise, requiring decompilation and reverse engineering of each phase within a provided executable.
+This stage emulates the “binary bomb” exercise, requiring decompilation and reverse engineering of each phase within a provided executable.
 Failure to supply the correct input for any phase triggers the `explode_bomb()` function.

 ---